Websoft9Archive/ansible-owncloud/docs/else-troubleshooting.md

 #### ownCloud Redirects Error

-When add new language for ownCloud, it will add redirects rules in the  `.htaccess` file of ownCloud root directory.

 Check your `.htaccess` file in your application root directory, make sure there not any cycle redirects settings

 #### Database service could not be started?